-A Luxembourg corporate entity holder will be subject to Luxembourg corporate income tax and municipal business tax for capital gains unless (a) the holder's Class A common shares form a stake of at least 10% of the total issued share capital in the Company or have a cost price of at least €6,000,000 and (b) such qualifying shareholding has been held for an uninterrupted period of at least 12 months or the Luxembourg corporate entity holder undertakes to continue to own such qualifying shareholding until such time as the entity has held the minimum stake for an uninterrupted period of at least 12 months.
+A Luxembourg corporate entity holder will be subject to Luxembourg corporate income tax and municipal business tax for capital gains unless (a) the holder's Class A common shares form a stake of at least 10% of the total issued share capital in the Company or have a cost price of at least ε ,000,000 and (b) such qualifying shareholding has been held for an uninterrupted period of at least 12 months or the Luxembourg corporate entity holder undertakes to continue to own such qualifying shareholding until such time as the entity has held the minimum stake for an uninterrupted period of at least 12 months.
 Expenses directly related to a participation that qualifies for the exemption (e.g., interest expenses) are only deductible for the amount exceeding exempt income arising from the relevant participation in a given year.
-Decreases in the acquisition cost of a participation that qualifies for the exemption are deductible.
-The exempt amount of a capital gain realized on a qualifying participation is, however, reduced by the amount of any expenses related to the participation, including decreases in the acquisition cost, that have previously reduced the company's Luxembourg taxable income.
-However, decreases in the acquisition cost that result from dividend distributions are not tax deductible because the dividends are tax exempt.
-If a parent company writes off part or all of a loan to its subsidiary, the value adjustment is treated in the same way as decreases in the acquisition cost of the participation, i.e., this is taken into account when calculating the exempt capital gain.
+Decreases in the acquisition cost of a participation is, however, reduced by the amount of any expenses related to the participation, including decreases in the acquisition cost that result from dividend distributions are not tax deductible because the dividends are tax exempt.
+If a parent company writes off part or all of a loan to its subsidiary, the value adjustment is treated in the same way as decreases in the acquisition cost of the participation cost of the participation, i.e., this is taken into account when calculating the exempt capital gain.